sdss/mangadap/docs/gettingstarted.rst

-In any of these channels, you can obtain the unique bin numbers using ``numpy.unique(bin_indx.ravel())[1:]``; the selection of all but the first array element is just providing all the numbers without the -1 for invalid spaxels.
+In any of these channels, you can obtain the unique bin numbers using ``numpy.unique(bin_indx.ravel())[1:]``; the selection of all but the first array element is just providing all the numbers without the -1 for invalid spaxels (assuming all bin ID maps will have spaxels that are not within the IFU field-of-view, which is always true for MaNGA).
 If you're working with anything but the ``SPX`` binning, you'll want to extract the unique spectra and/or maps values.
 You can do that by finding the indices of the unique bins, like this:

 .. code-block:: python